LGAPIPortalSuperAdmin/cms/cmsContents/yamlManagement/yaml_business_en.md

           schema:
             type: string
           description: |
-            The `Bearer` OAuth token of the LG Electronics account that subscribed to LG ThinQ.
+            The `Bearer` OAuth token of the LG Electronics account that is registered to LG ThinQ.
 If the `X-Use-Account` header is included in the HTTP request and the value of the header is `IN-HEADER`, this header must be included in the request.
           example: Bearer 5a9a713f51a95c53d781addd1af0dfa4f6e1e7420a8bff3c5198308dac571aa9845832b8d29bbe1f04deec2d35229c6d
         X-Country-Code:
           name: X-Country-Code